5. Skip to content

 • If you are currently using a USB hub, disconnect it and connect the Rhino directly to your PC

-• USB hubs can introduce latency, power delivery issues, and signal integrity problems
+• USB hubs can introduce latency, power delivery issues, and signal integrity problems — see 5.3.2 Why USB Hubs Cause Problems with FFB Devices below for a technical explanation

 • Test the direct connection for stability